SysKitTeam/docs-point/docs/reporting/exported-reports.md

 :::info

-After receiving a **report delivery e-mail and clicking the link**, you are taken directly to **this page and the download starts automatically**.
+After receiving a **report delivery e-mail and clicking the link**, you are taken directly to **this page, and the download starts automatically**.

 :::